aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/30Version/Spreadsheet-Elements/list-objects/get-a-list-object-or-table-inside-the-worksheet/_index.md

 ---
-title: "Aspose.Cells Cloud API – Get List Object (Table) from Worksheet"
+title: "Retrieve List Object from Worksheet"
-second_title: "Aspose.Cells Cloud Document"
-linktitle: "Get"
-type: docs
-url: /list-objects/get/
-aliases: [/get-a-list-object-or-table-inside-the-worksheet/,/tables/get/]
+date: 2024-03-15T00:00:00Z
+lastmod: 2024-03-15T00:00:00Z
-description: "Retrieve a ListObject (table) from an Excel worksheet using Aspose.Cells Cloud REST API.
-Supports export to multiple formats (PDF, CSV, JSON, …)."
+description: "Learn how to retrieve a ListObject (Excel table) from a worksheet using the Aspose.Cells Cloud REST API, including cURL examples, SDK samples (C#, Java, Python, PHP, Ruby, Go, Node.js), and comprehensive error handling."
 keywords:
   - Aspose.Cells
-  - Cloud API
+  - Excel API
-  - Excel
+  - REST API
   - ListObject
+  - Table API
-  - Table
+  - Get Table
-  - REST
+  - Excel Cloud
-  - SDK
+  - API Documentation
+linktitle: "Get"
 type: docs
 weight: 9
+aliases:
+  - /get-a-list-object-or-table-inside-the-worksheet/
+  - /tables/get/
 ---

-# Aspose.Cells Cloud API – Get List Object (Table) from Worksheet
+## Retrieve a List Object (Table) from a Worksheet

-Retrieve a **list object** (also known as a _table_) from a specific worksheet in an Excel workbook.
-The endpoint can also export the table directly to a chosen format by using the optional `format` query parameter.
+Retrieve a **list object** (also known as a *table*) from a specific worksheet in an Excel workbook using the Aspose.Cells Cloud REST API.
+The endpoint supports retrieving the full ListObject metadata in JSON format or exporting the table directly to a specified format (PDF, CSV, JSON, etc.) via the optional `format` query parameter.

 ---